Square Kilometre Array: Allen Telescope Array

 The Allen Telescope Array in California uses innovative 6.1m offset Gregorian dishes equipped with wide band single feeds covering frequencies from 500 MHz to 11 GHz.
 The 42-element array in operation by 2017 is to be extended to 350 elements.
 The dish design has explored methods of low-cost manufacture.

 LOFAR

-LOFAR —a €150 million Dutch-led project— a novel low-frequency phased aperture array spread over northern Europe.
+The International LOFAR Telescope—a €150 million Dutch-led project—is a novel low-frequency phased aperture array spread over northern Europe.
 An all-electronic telescope covering low frequencies from 10 to 240 MHz, it came online from 2009 to 2011.
-LOFAR was in 2017 developing crucial processing techniques for the SKA.
+LOFAR was in 2017 developing crucial processing techniques for the SKA..
+Because of its baselines of up to 2000 km, it can make images with sub-arcsecond angular resolution over a wide field of view.
+Such high-resolution imaging at low frequencies is unique and will be a factor of more than an order of magnitude better than SKA1-LOW.